As June arrives, we first welcome Children's Day on June 1st.

 During this season colorful hibiscus flowers are blooming spectacularly too.

-If you're interested in making a Dragon Boat Festival-themed flower arrangement, it's an excellent !
+If you're interested in making a Dragon Boat Festival-themed flower arrangement, it's an excellent idea!

 After the Dragon Boat Festival, summer flowers start blooming one after another.
 Every morning you can see clusters of oleander on the roadside.